Today I’m going to show you four different methods that will teach you how to join knitting in the round.

 When you cast on, add an extra stitch to your cast on row.

 Move this extra stitch to your left hand needle purlwise.

-Now, with your right needle, knit two together.
-Then continue knitting.
+Now, with your right needle, knit two together (k2tog).
+Then, continue knitting.

-TIP: Remember to place a stitch marker to show the beginning of your rounds.
+TIP: Remember to place a stitch marker to show the beginning of your round.